Pantheon Investment Group LLC Purchases New Holdings in On Holding AG (NYSE:ONON)

 A number of other hedge funds and other institutional investors have also modified their holdings of ONON.
 Renaissance Technologies LLC purchased a new position in ON in the fourth quarter worth about $4,080,000.
 Qube Research & Technologies Ltd raised its holdings in ON by 29.0% in the fourth quarter.
 Qube Research & Technologies Ltd now owns 9,025 shares of the company’s stock worth $341,000 after buying an additional 2,030 shares during the last quarter.
 Citigroup Inc. raised its holdings in ON by 55.0% in the fourth quarter.
 Citigroup Inc. now owns 2,783 shares of the company’s stock worth $105,000 after buying an additional 988 shares during the last quarter.
 TD Asset Management Inc. raised its holdings in ON by 23.5% in the fourth quarter.
 TD Asset Management Inc. now owns 62,046 shares of the company’s stock worth $2,346,000 after buying an additional 11,823 shares during the last quarter.
 Finally, HighTower Advisors LLC purchased a new position in ON in the fourth quarter worth about $838,000.
 18.45% of the stock is owned by institutional investors.

 Several research analysts have issued reports on ONON shares.
-Morgan Stanley decreased their target price on shares of ON from $41.00 to $38.00 and set an “overweight” rating for the company in a report on Monday, March 21st.
-Robert W. Baird reduced their price target on shares of ON from $46.00 to $35.00 and set an “outperform” rating for the company in a research note on Wednesday.
-Bank of America initiated coverage on shares of ON in a research note on Monday, May 9th.
-They issued an “underperform” rating and a $16.00 price target for the company.
+Robert W. Baird decreased their target price on shares of ON from $46.00 to $35.00 and set an “outperform” rating for the company in a report on Wednesday.
+Berenberg Bank initiated coverage on shares of ON in a research note on Tuesday, April 19th.
+They issued a “buy” rating and a $31.00 price target for the company.
+Telsey Advisory Group reduced their price target on shares of ON from $53.00 to $39.00 and set an “outperform” rating for the company in a research note on Wednesday, March 16th.
 Wedbush reiterated a “neutral” rating on shares of ON in a research note on Thursday, April 28th.
-Finally, Zacks Investment Research upgraded shares of ON from a “sell” rating to a “hold” rating in a research note on Saturday, May 14th.
+Finally, Morgan Stanley reduced their price target on shares of ON from $41.00 to $38.00 and set an “overweight” rating for the company in a research note on Monday, March 21st.
 Two research analysts have rated the stock with a sell rating, five have issued a hold rating and eight have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $34.33.

 ON (NYSE:ONON – Get Rating) last announced its earnings results on Tuesday, May 17th.
 The company reported $0.05 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.13) by $0.18.
 The business had revenue of $235.70 million for the quarter, compared to the consensus estimate of $170.83 million.
 The business’s revenue for the quarter was up 67.9% compared to the same quarter last year.
 Sell-side analysts predict that On Holding AG will post -0.15 EPS for the current year.